-Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an OFTEC oil registered engineer on an annual basis to ensure their safe and efficient operation.
-Discolouration/rust noted to some radiators.
-This should be monitored going forward.
+Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
+Boilers and central heating systems should be tested and serviced by a Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair Category 1

-Notes Drainage is to a septic tank.
-It is assumed that the tank is registered with SEPA.
-The position regarding age, location, condition and maintenance history should be clarified.
+Notes It is assumed that the tank is registered with SEPA.
+Regular inspection and maintenance should be anticipated.